jenshaw86/hb-login/README.md

 - The reset password form is not currently a functional feature.

 ***
 ## Getting Started
 View the project either via the [live site](http://jenshaw86.github.io/hb-login) or installation.

+## Installation Prerequesites
+Install **Node.js** and **npm**.

 ## Installation

-Clone or download this repository.
+Clone or download this repository onto your local machine.

-From inside the directory, run `npm install` to install dependencies.
+Enter the directory, and run `npm install` to install dependencies.

-When installation is complete, run `npm start` to start the server.
-The login page will open on your browser.
+And when installation is complete, run `npm start` to start the server.
+The login page should open on your browser.

 ***